openmultiplayer/qawno/README.md

 ![Example natives in the list, with headings.](documentation/natives-3.png)

-A real-world include showing some of these tricks can be seen in [https://github.com/Y-Less/sscanf/blob/master/sscanf2.inc](the sscanf plugin).
+A real-world include showing some of these tricks can be seen in [the sscanf plugin](https://github.com/Y-Less/sscanf/blob/master/sscanf2.inc).
+The heading were inspired by an earlier trick used by YSI for organising natives in Pawno, but without `#` so they could still be used.

 ### 8. Line Numbers